Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session 5.md

 >- Risk: Install new kernel inside your `vagrant` host, need to make sure you know are you doing
 >- Safe: Update a new version Ubuntu for `vagrant` host to receive a compatible version of `kernel`

 So following the safe option, I choose upgrade Ubuntu to new version 20.04 --> 22.04 and received new version kernel from `5.4.0-189-generic` to `5.15.0-116-generic`.
-Read more at [[Shell commands#Update Ubuntu new version|Update Ubuntu new version]]
+Read more at [[Linux Shell commands#Update Ubuntu new version|Update Ubuntu new version]]

 ![[Pasted image 20240723163838.png]]